L. C. Hayden: Personal life

 Her husband of fifty plus years, R.L.
 (Richard) Hayden, is also an author of paranormal thrillers.
 They have two sons, Donald and Robert, and five grandchildren.

-Hayden and her husband reside in El Paso, Texas.
+Hayden and her husband lived in El Paso, Texas.

+She died May 28, 2025 in El Paso.

 Awards

 Her mystery novels have been finalists for the Agatha Award for Best Novel and the Silver Falchion Award.